 Billy Hogue graduated from Holtville in 1945 and immediately became a professional rodeo rider.
 In 1952, he took first in calf-roping, third in bare-back riding, and won the all-around trophy at a major rodeo completion in the L.A.
 Coliseum.
 In 1955, he broke the arena record at Ellensburg, Washington, for roping and tying a calf.
 The previous record had stood for 26 years.
 In 1956, he finished sixth in bulldogging and seventh in calf-roping at the World Championships.
 In the 1980’s, Billy was involved in the Hollywood film industry and was offered the lead role in a movie title, “J.W.
 Coop”; but declined the role and chose to take a small part where he actually played himself.

 All three of these former Vikings have been inducted into the Green & Gold Hall of Fame, along with many others; and we are looking for more to add.
 If you personally know of anyone that should be considered for the Hall of Fame, please contact us.
 (Marv Wood, phone 760-356-2383).

 Green & Gold Hall of FameHonoring selected citizens of Holtville, CA since 2006

-Hall of Fame NewsThe 2017 Hall of Fame Gala took place on Saturday November 18, 2017 at the Imperial Palms Resort at Barbara Worth.
-The John Kirchenbauer Memorial Golf Tournament will take place on Saturday March 17, 2018 at the Imperial Palms Resort at Barbara Worth.
+Hall of Fame NewsThe 2018 Hall of Fame Gala will take place on Saturday November 17, 2018 at the Imperial Palms Resort at Barbara Worth.
+The John Kirchenbauer Memorial Golf Tournament will take place on Saturday March 16, 2019 at the Imperial Palms Resort at Barbara Worth.
+Deadline to enter will be March 15, 2019, Early Bird drawing for Sport Tickets TBA.
 Each year the tournament has grown and now features: a chance to win a Million ($) dollars, automobiles and many other great par 3 prizes.
 For more info check out the Golf Tournament page